Last updated 4th June, 2025

 You will need permission from your local council, and there will likely be a non-refundable application fee which could cost between £50 to £350 depending on location.
 Some councils will pay back half of the fee if the applications are declined, while others will put the application cost towards the installation.

-Some Local Authorities also charge a fixed fee, and they will use their own approved contractors to do the work.
-Some councils will allow you to choose your own contractor to do the work once they have granted permission, but you will probably still be given a list of approved contractors to choose from.
+Some local authorities also charge a fixed fee, and they will use their own approved contractors to do the work.
+There are exceptions where you can arrange the work yourself, but even if you are granted permission, you are like to be given a list of approved contractors to choose from.

 The price will depend on the location, with councils and contractors in the south charging a lot more than cities in the north.
 The value will also increase if you require more kerbs to be installed, and the width and drop size will also be deciding factors.